-Although celery should not become a part of the dog’s daily diet, but part of the 10% daily treat allocation.
+Although celery should not become a part of the dog’s daily diet, it can be part of the 10% daily treat allocation.
 However, even for helping a dog to lose weight, a tiny bit of salt-free and sugar-free peanut butter could be used to help the “medicine” go down.
-According to veterinary websites like Vetstreet.com, celery is not only safe for dogs, but recommended to use as a diet treat.
+According to veterinary websites like Vetstreet.com, celery is not only safe for dogs but recommended to use as a diet treat.
 The nutrients in celery include vitamins C, A, and K, manganese, folate, and potassium.
 It is also low in calories and cholesterol and high in fiber.
 Another benefit is that it serves as a breath freshener for dogs.

 Dog owners should note that celery poses some hazards, especially to small breed dogs like Boston Terriers.
 It is essential to cut the celery into bite-size pieces to prevent choking hazards.
-It is also recommended that celery should be introduced in small bits if it is the first time introducing it to the dog.
+It is also recommended that celery should be introduced in small bits if it is the first time introduced to the dog.
 Each dog is unique and celery might not be the weight loss solution for all.
 Dog owners are always advised to discuss dog-related health issues with their vets.

 Can Dogs Eat Shrimp?